Sellig6792/FuckBF/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Installation

 ### 1. Prebuilt binaries

-You can download the prebuilt binaries from the [releases page](https://github.com/Sellig6792/FuckBrainfuck/releases).
+You can download the prebuilt binaries from the [releases page][release].
 If your system is not supported, you can [build it yourself](#2-building-from-source).

 ### 2. Building from source